 You can change this under Settings & Account at any time.

 Harper Lee grew up in Monroeville, a small Southern town like Maycomb.
 She was very similar to Scout: she was a tomboy, her best friend was her neighbor, Truman Capote, a boy like Dill, and her father was a lawyer.

 The story follows two parallel plot lines and is told in two parts.
-The first part concerns Boo Radley.
+The first part concerns the children's fascination with their neighbor, Boo Radley.